knowit/kubernetes-workshop/docs/_docs/workshop/service.md

 Services defines which pods to connect by utilizing the labels on the pods.

-> E.g. By creating a service with kubectl we can use the `expose` command With the following command we create a service accessable by port 80, that connects to a pod with the name [pod-name] and container-port 8080.
-`kubectl expose pod [pod-name] --port=80 --target-port=8080`
+> For instance: To create a service accessible on port 80, that connects to a pod named [pod-name] on port 8080 (the pod's port), run: `kubectl expose pod [pod-name] --port=80 --target-port=8080`

 Inspecting a service reveals that the service type is `ClusterIP`